Space to Observe & protect

 ©Thales Alenia Space

 Since 1977 and the launch of the first Meteosat satellite, Thales Alenia Space has always been in the vanguard of geostationary weather satellites in Europe.
 We are the prime contractor for 17 satellites built for ESA and Eumetsat: seven for the first generation, four for the second and six for Meteosat Third Generation (MTG), which includes four imagers and two atmospheric sounding instruments.
 Each new generation represented a giant leap in weather forecasting.
 In Meteosat’s day, satellite Earth imagery was refreshed every 30 minutes versus 15 minutes from the current generation.
 With MTG, images will be updated every 10 minutes globally and every 2 minutes and 30 seconds for Europe.
 Meteorologists are therefore eagerly awaiting these new satellites set to revolutionize modern weather forecasting and significantly improve accuracy; the imagers will have lightning detectors and the sounding instruments will have the ability to map the atmosphere in 3D.
 Once all the satellites are in orbit, Eumetsat will be getting the world’s most sophisticated weather forecasting services.
 The first MTG imaging satellite was successfully launched by Arianespace in December 2022, with the first image released in May 2023.
+The on-board lightning detector, developed by Leonardo, is capable of detecting and “seeing” lightning from space over Europe and Africa.
+It makes it possible to anticipate high-intensity thunderstorms, guaranteeing greater safety facing this climatic phenomenon.

 Image of Solar Array deployment swot